-b.
-In addition to the requirements set forth in subrule 13.5(1), applicants from non-Iowa institutions:

-(1) Shall submit a copy of a valid or expired regular teaching certificate or license exclusive of a temporary, emergency or substitute license or certificate.

-(2) Shall provide verification of successfully passing the Iowa-mandated assessment(s) by meeting the minimum score set by the Iowa department of education if the teacher preparation program was completed on or after January 1, 2013, and the applicant has verified fewer than three years of valid out-of-state teaching experience.
-If the teacher preparation program was completed prior to January 1, 2013, or if the applicant has verified three years of valid out-of-state teaching experience, the applicant must provide verification of successfully passing the mandated assessment(s) in the state in which the applicant is currently licensed (or verify highly qualified status) or must provide verification of successfully passing the Iowa-mandated assessment(s) by meeting the minimum score set by the Iowa department of education.

-(3) Shall provide an official institutional transcript(s) to be analyzed for the requirements necessary for Iowa licensure.
+- b.
+In addition to the requirements set forth in subrule 13.5(1), an applicant from a non-Iowa institution: - (1) Shall submit a copy of a valid or expired regular teaching certificate or license exclusive of a temporary, emergency or substitute license or certificate. - (2) Shall provide verification of successfully passing the Iowa-mandated assessment(s) by meeting the minimum score set by the Iowa department of education if the teacher preparation program was completed on or after January 1, 2013, and the applicant has verified fewer than three years of valid out-of-state teaching experience.
+If the teacher preparation program was completed prior to January 1, 2013, or if the applicant has verified three years of valid out-of-state teaching experience, the applicant must provide verification of successfully passing the mandated assessment(s) in the state in which the applicant is currently licensed (or verify highly qualified status) or must provide verification of successfully passing the Iowa-mandated assessment(s) by meeting the minimum score set by the Iowa department of education. - (3) Shall provide an official institutional transcript(s) to be analyzed for the requirements necessary for Iowa licensure.
 An applicant must have completed at least 75 percent of the coursework as outlined in 281-subrules 79.15(2) to 79.15(5) and an endorsement requirement through a two- or four-year institution in order for the endorsement to be included on the license.
 An applicant who has not completed at least 75 percent of the coursework for at least one of the basic Iowa teaching endorsements completed will not be issued a license.
-Applicants seeking a board of educational examiners transcript review must have achieved a C- grade or higher in the courses that will be considered for licensure.

-(4) Shall demonstrate recency of experience by providing verification of either one year of teaching experience or six semester hours of college credit during the five-year period immediately preceding the date of application.

-(5) Shall not be subject to any pending disciplinary proceedings in any state or country.

-(6) Shall comply with all requirements with regard to application processes and payment of licensure fees.

-c.
-If through a transcript analysis, the teacher preparation coursework as outlined in 281-subrules 79.15(2) to 79.15(5) or one of the basic teaching endorsement requirements for Iowa is not met, the applicant may be eligible for the equivalent Iowa endorsement areas, as designated by the Iowa board of educational examiners, based on current and valid National Board Certification.

-d.
-If the teacher preparation program was considered nontraditional, candidates will be asked to verify the following:

-(1) That the program was for secondary education;

-(2) A cumulative grade point average of 2.50 on a 4.0 scale from a regionally accredited institution; and e.
-If the teacher preparation coursework as outlined in 281-subrules 79.15(2) to 79.15(5) cannot be reviewed through a traditional transcript evaluation, a portfolio review and evaluation process may be utilized.

-(3) The completion of a student teaching or internship experience or three years of teaching experience.
+An applicant seeking a board of educational examiners transcript review must have achieved a C- grade or higher in the courses that will be considered for licensure.
+An applicant who has met the minimum coursework requirements in this subrule will not be subject to additional coursework deficiency requirements if the applicant provides verification of ten years of successful teaching experience or if the applicant provides verification of five years of successful experience and a master's degree. - (4) Shall demonstrate recency of experience by providing verification of either one year of teaching experience or six semester hours of college credit during the five-year period immediately preceding the date of application. - (5) Shall not be subject to any pending disciplinary proceedings in any state or country. - (6) Shall comply with all requirements with regard to application processes and payment of licensure fees. - c.
+If through a transcript analysis, the teacher preparation coursework as outlined in 281-subrules 79.15(2) to 79.15(5) or one of the basic teaching endorsement requirements for Iowa is not met, the applicant may be eligible for the equivalent Iowa endorsement areas, as designated by the Iowa board of educational examiners, based on current and valid National Board Certification. - d.
+If the teacher preparation program was considered nontraditional, candidates will be asked to verify the following: - (1) That the program was for secondary education; - (2) A cumulative grade point average of 2.50 on a 4.0 scale from a regionally accredited institution; and - (3) The completion of a student teaching or internship experience or three years of teaching experience.